 It’s the right time for us to recognise many of the needs of our missionaries, so at both our services, we will have a special update about Special Religious Education (SRE) which is our Mission of the Month.

-At our 5pm Saturday service, we’ll have our weekly question and answer time, and Jodie will be answering these questions:
+At our Saturday 5pm service we will have our popular weekly question and answer time, and Jodie will be answering these questions:

-Our 8am Sunday service will be a Morning Prayer Sunday service.
+Our 8am Sunday service will be a Morning Prayer AAPB service.

 If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards.
-Our youth group ‘Alive’ is taking a break for the holidays.
+Our youth group ‘Alive’ runs straight after dinner on Saturday night.
 Or come along on Sunday at 8am for a Prayer Book service.